History of mobile phones: Integration into conventional mobile phones

 In the early 2020s, manufacturers began to integrate satellite connectivity into smartphone devices for use in remote areas, out of the cellular network range.
-The satellite-to-phone services use L band frequencies, which are compatible with most modern handsets.
+These satellite-to-phone services, sometimes called D2C (Direct To Cellular), use L band frequencies, which are compatible with most modern handsets.
 However, due to the antenna limitations in the conventional phones, in the early stages of implementation satellite connectivity is limited to satellite messaging and satellite emergency services.

 In 2022, the Apple iPhone 14 started supporting sending emergency text messages via Globalstar satellites.
 In 2023, the Apple iPhone 15 added satellite communication with roadside service in the United States.
 In 2022, T-Mobile formed a partnership to use Starlink services via existing LTE spectrum, expected in late 2024.
 In 2022, AST SpaceMobile started building a 3GPP standard-based cellular space network to allow existing, unmodified smartphones to connect to satellites in areas with coverage gaps.
 In 2023, Qualcomm announced Snapdragon Satellite, the service that will allow supported cellphones, starting with Snapdragon 8 Gen 2 chipset, to send and receive text messages via 5G non-terrestrial networks (NTN).
-In 2024, Iridium introduced Project Stardust, a standard-based satellite-to-cellphone service supported via NB-IoT for 5G non-terrestrial networks, which will be utilized over Iridium's existing low-earth orbit satellites.
+In 2024, Iridium introduced Project Stardust, a standard-based satellite-to-cellphone service supported via NB-IoT for 5G non-terrestrial networks, which will be used over Iridium's existing low-earth orbit satellites.
 Scheduled for launch in 2026, the service provides messaging, emergency communications and IoT for devices like cars, smartphones, tablets and related consumer applications.